PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries_and_autoscale/README.md

     - 3 of them dedicated to the firewalls: management, private and public
     - one dedicated to an Application Gateway
   - Route Tables and Network Security Groups
-- 1 Virtual Machine Scale set:
+- 1 Virtual Machine Scale Set:
   - deployed across availability zones
   - for inbound, outbound and east-west traffic
   - with 3 network interfaces: management, public, private